Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Results for each dataset

 \section{Results for each dataset}

-In Section \ref{sec:exp}, we reported the results of each typographic attack averaged over all the datasets in our benchmark.
+In Section 6, we reported the results of each typographic attack averaged over all the datasets in our experimental setup.
 In this Section, we break down the results per dataset.
 Refer to Table \ref{tb:results_per_dataset} for results.
-Note that as we discuss in Section \ref{sec:main_results}, our Self Generated typographic attacks (Section \ref{sec:self-generated}), including class-based and descriptive attacks, are consistently more effective than prior work random class attacks, in reducing model performance.
-Moreover, on average, descriptive attacks are more effective than class-based attacks at reducing model performance.
+Note that as we discuss in Section 6, our Self Generated typographic attacks (Section 4), including class-based and Reasoned attacks, are consistently more effective than prior work random class attacks, in reducing model performance.
+Moreover, on average, Reasoned attacks are more effective than class-based attacks at reducing model performance.
 This is likely due to their use of deceiving prompts, which harnesses the sophisticated language understanding capabilities of LLM(s).